 The supporting documentation required for registration is specified in the Registration Information Guide and the Career Map on the College website.
 These documents indicate that, to be eligible to attempt the College's qualifying examination, applicants must have a diploma in denturism from George Brown College or a diploma or degree from any other institution that in the opinion of the Registration Committee is equivalent to a diploma in denturism from George Brown College.
 A notarized copy of the applicant's diploma must be provided with complete official transcripts from his/her college or university.
-Applicants who graduated from a denturist (or dental) program outside of Canada must submit with their application, a Comprehensive Credential Report from one of the specified credentialing agencies (World Education Services, International Credential Assessment Service, or International Credential Evaluation Services) to enable the College of Denturists of Ontario to assess equivalency with the George Brown College denturism program The CDO uses the Schedule to the Registration Regulation (O. Reg.
+Applicants who graduated from a denturist (or dental) program outside of Canada must submit with their application, a Comprehensive Credential Report from one of the specified credentialing agencies as noted above to enable the College of Denturists of Ontario to assess equivalency with the George Brown College denturism program The CDO uses the Schedule to the Registration Regulation (O. Reg.
 833/93), under the Denturism Act, 1991, S.O.
 1991, c.
 25, as a checklist.